eeyhsong/EEG-Conformer/README.md

 ## Abstract
 ![Network Architecture](/visualization/Fig1.png)

-- We propose a compact convolutional Transformer, named EEG Conformer, to encapsulate local and global features in a unified EEG classification framework.
+- We propose a compact convolutional Transformer, EEG Conformer, to encapsulate local and global features in a unified EEG classification framework.
 - The convolution module learns the low-level local features throughout the one-dimensional temporal and spatial convolution layers.
 The self-attention module is straightforwardly connected to extract the global correlation within the local temporal features.
 Subsequently, the simple classifier module based on fully-connected layers is followed to predict the categories for EEG signals.
 - We also devise a visualization strategy to project the class activation mapping onto the brain topography.

-## Requirmenets:
+## Requirements:
 - Python 3.10
 - Pytorch 1.12